 Largest Timberland Owners and Managers in the U.S.

-The table below lists the 2016 top 10 U.S. timberland owners by acres.
-Overall, the Weyerhaeuser/Plum Creek merger drove the changes, with Plum Creek dropping off and Yakama Forest Products joining the list at number 10.
-These 10 owners of U.S. timberland have 24.0 million acres; timber REITs account for 70% of this total.
+The table below lists the 2017 top 10 U.S. timberland owners by acres.
+Overall, the ranking “order” remained relatively unchanged from 2016 while the composition changed with the addition of two firms.
+First, Green Diamond joined the list after we reclassified the firm from asset “manager” to asset “owner.”
+Second, Tall Timber Trust, not on the list in 2016, comes in at number nine (9) this year after acquiring 290,000 acres in Maine in 2016.
+Overall, these 10 owners of U.S. timberland have 24.1 million acres; timber REITs account for 68.5% of this total.
 This does not include the approximately 3.0 million acres directly and indirectly controlled by the two largest non-profit conservation owners.

-When looking separately at timberland managers, timberland investment management organizations (TIMOs), who manage timber assets on behalf of institutional investors and large private investors, hold seven of the top ten slots; these seven TIMOs manage 17.6 million acres, or 69% of the 25.6 million acres managed by the top 10 firms.
+When looking separately at the top 10 timberland managers, TIMOs, who manage timber assets on behalf of institutional investors and large private investors, hold seven slots; these seven TIMOs manage 16.7 million acres, or 65.7% of the 25.4 million acres managed by the top 10 firms.
+The key change since 2016 was Forest Investment Associates (FIA) moving up to number 4 from 6, and Campbell Global moving down to number 6 from 4.
 Three forestry consulting and management firms, including the largest organization on this list (American Forest Management), account for the balance.
-Of these firms, F&W Forestry Services climbed the U.S. list after its recent acquisition of Fountains Forestry as part of a larger deal with UK-based OCS Group.

 This content may not be used or reproduced in any manner whatsoever, in part or in whole, without written permission of LANDTHINK.
 Use of this content without permission is a violation of federal copyright law.
 The articles, posts, comments, opinions and information provided by LANDTHINK are for informational and research purposes only and DOES NOT substitute or coincide with the advice of an attorney, accountant, real estate broker or any other licensed real estate professional.
 LANDTHINK strongly advises visitors and readers to seek their own professional guidance and advice related to buying, investing in or selling real estate.